NeznaykaGM/travel-agency-with-admin/README.md

 1. `type-check` - run the type checking process
 2. `format` - run prettier for your current changes
 3. `lint` - run lint check

-## Coding style

-- Project has configured `Prettier` which helps stick to rules of coding style.
-- Check the shortcuts for your `IDE` to run `Prettier` for current file